samiyeb/consistent.bino/README.md

 ### Version 1.0.3
 Completed backend prototype for the Goal tracking progression application by having a user with a specfic id to create a goal and create tasks for that goal.
-More updates will come for backend, frontend development will be introduced for the project!
+More updates will come for backend, frontend development will be introduced to the project shortly!
 ### Version 1.0.2
 Temporarily disabled the implementation of Spring HATEOAS to revamp system design, In future versions, the enhanced RESTful service capabilties and improved API evolution